On The Road

 Around the State

-Brandon/Goshen – VT 73 has a road improvement project wrapping up with alternating one-lane traffic and slower speed limits causing delays again this week.
+Brandon/Goshen – VT 73 has a road improvement project going on.
+Motorists and cyclists should expect alternating one-lane traffic and speed reductions.
+Expect some delays.

-Manchester – VT 7A, 30 and 11 all have paving projects going on.
+Manchester – VT 7A, 30 and 11 all have road improvement projects.
+Milling, paving and signal work this week.
 Daytime hours 6AM to 6PM.
-Nighttime hours 6PM to 6AM.
-Look for paving this week (weather dependent).
-Drivers should expect alternating one-lane traffic.
+Nighttime hours 7PM to 6AM.
+Travelers should expect alternating one-lane traffic and minor delays in these work zones.

 Brent Curtis is the Public Outreach Coordinator for the Agency of Transportation.
 Brent.firstname.lastname@example.org